-Just 6 Km ahead from the pass submit lays a Rani Nallah, which is huge and ferocious and can be dangerous too.
+Just 6 Km ahead of the pass submit lays a Rani Nallah, which is huge and ferocious and can be dangerous too.

 - The Rohtang Pass opens only for a short window between May end or June till November.
 If the snowfall happens earlier than November then it also closes early.